tjameswhite/definition-list/README.md

 Observation:
 - Jaws announces “items”(plural) even when there is only 1 item.

 ## Voiceover and Safari

-Tested same order and manner as Jaws.
+Tested the same order and manner as Jaws.
 Tested by moving through the lists one item at a time.

 1. “Description list 1 item.
 Firefox 1 of 2.
 A free … .
 2 of 2.
 End of description list.”
 2. “Description list 3 items.
 Firefox 1 of 4.
 Mozilla Firefox 2 of 4.
 FX 3 of 4.
 A free … .
 4 of 4.
 End of description list.”